keymanapp/keyboards/release/u/uma_phonetic/README.md

 Uma phonetic keyboard
 ==============

-©Houma Language Project 2021
+©Houma Language Project

-Version 1.0

 Description
 -----------

-Uma phonetic keyboard designed to mimic Zhuyin layout for Chinese-language IME with characters from the Uma alphabet.
+Uma Phonetic Keyboard created for typing in the Uma alphabet by the Houma Language Project.

 Links
 -----